Tartu Credit Center massacre: Discovery of the bodies

 The guards, who were Red Army soldiers, left their post on 14 January, immediately after serving lunch to the prisoners.
 Shortly after, about 200 detainees in the building of the former Credit Center were able to escape with the help of the townspeople.
 It is not known who exactly discovered the bodies of the victims in the basement of the building.

-Surgeon Wolfgang von Reyher, one of the first to examine the execution site, was a student and long-time assistant of the famous medical scientist Werner Zoege von Manteuffel.
+Surgeon Karl Wolfgang Rudolf von Reyher, one of the first to examine the execution site, was a student and long-time assistant of the famous medical scientist Werner Zoege von Manteuffel.
 He established that the victims were brought into the basement one by one and were killed with a sideways shot to the head.

 Later forensic examination revealed that some of those executed had been beaten, bayoneted, and shot several times before their deaths.
 Bishop Platon had been stabbed seven times in the chest, and four bullet wounds were found on his body: two bullets had pierced his chest, one bullet had pierced his left shoulder, and one bullet had passed through his right eye.
 There were also signs of beatings on his body, including a punch to his right temple.
 Orthodox priests Bezhanitsky and Blyve were killed with a single shot.
 The dead men had their outer clothing and shoes removed; some witnesses said this was done before their executions.